torrance/MWAjl/docs/src/index.md

 ### IO issues

 A significant bottleneck of `calibrate` is reading data from disk. `calibrate` uses the CasaCore library to read visibility data that is in the Measurement Set format.
-The `--nbatch` option controls how we read data from the Measurement Set, but usually we read a handful of channels at a time (as opposed all channels) to reduce overall memory usage, and this data is not contiguous on disk.
+The `--nbatch` option controls how we read data from the Measurement Set, and with default values we read several hundred channels at a time as this is more performant.
+However, this data is not contiguous on disk.
 For a hard disk drive (i.e. spinning platters), the extra time associated with seeking can add overhead.
 And on non-local storage such as in a supercomputing cluster, the time spent reading from disk may be the most significant factor in the performance of `calibrate`.

 Additionally, even when the Measurement Set is stored entirely in memory, there is still some overhead associated with CasaCore itself.
 For example, on my system it takes 5 s to read the first 100 channels from a Measurement Set that is stored in a tmpfs.
-It is certainly worth investigating with alternative storages such as HDF5 suffer from the same overhead.
+It is certainly worth investigating whether alternative storages such as HDF5 suffer from the same overhead.

 ## Todo: